 Coronavirus in kept animals

-The chance that the coronavirus infects a (farm) animal is minimal.
-Globally, only a few cases of SARS-CoV-2 in animals have been reported.
-The Dutch government states that that is plausible that employees of an infected mink farm were infected by mink.
-Besides that, there are currently no indications that animals form a source of infection for humans.
+It is plausible that employees of an infected mink farm were infected by mink.
+Besides that, there are currently no indications that kept animals form a source of infection for humans.
 Further research is required to gain insight into how different animals are affected by the virus.
-Currently, studies are being done to clarify the role of pets and small farm animals.
+Currently, studies are being done to clarify the role of pets and livestock.

 Suspicion in animals